-What is Bitcoin?
+What Is Bitcoin?

-How Does Mining Bitcoin Work?
+How Does Bitcoin Work?

 How Do You Buy Bitcoin?

-Should I Invest in Bitcoin?
+Should You Invest in Bitcoin?